sebcun/arcade/siege_changelog.md

 Here is a complete list of changes made to this project on a week by week bases for Siege.

+## Week 6 (added this so I know what my goal is)

+- Added accessories for the avatar (Wizard Hats and Wands!)
+- Added PARTICLE command: shows one of 3 particles are the location (more info at https://pixelcade.sebcun.com/develop?docs&command=PARTICLE)
+- Added persistent variables

 ## Week 5

 - Coins Coin Coins!
 Added a "Coin" balance which you get for getting likes on your games, daily bonuses, and creating games.